-As of March 31, 2019, the cumulative amount of litigation and similar type recoveries received by the Trust which has not been distributed to the Beneficiaries may exceed the total amount of remaining distributions to be made by the Trust (because a portion of such undistributed amounts were applied to pay Trust expenses).
+As of March 31, 2020, the cumulative amount of litigation and similar type recoveries received by the Trust which has not been distributed to the Beneficiaries may exceed the total amount of remaining distributions to be made by the Trust.
 See "General Tax Information - Subject to Withholding" section below for further information with regard to the timing and reporting of income subject to withholding.